What Toxins Are Released After Massage

 FAQ

-Here are some of the most common questions about massage and toxin release:
+Here are some of the most common questions about massage, toxins from body, and the release of toxins:

 Can toxins released during massage make you sick?